aguscassini/final-project/README.md

 # BUILT WITH:

-.HTML5: Structure of the content, the bones.
+- HTML5: Structure of the content, the bones.

-.CSS3: Style and design of HTML elements
+- CSS3: Style and design of HTML elements

-.JAVASCRIPT: Programming language.
+- JAVASCRIPT: Programming language.

-.VUE 3: Our framework for building the user interface
+- VUE 3: Our framework for building the user interface

-.PINIA: Library that facilitates access and update of shared data between different components.
+- PINIA: Library that facilitates access and update of shared data between different components.

-.SUPABASE 2: Our backend for authentication and data storage.
+- SUPABASE 2: Our backend for authentication and data storage.

-.VISUAL STUDIO CODE: Code editor
+- VISUAL STUDIO CODE: Code editor

-.TABNINE: Autocompletion tool, predicts the most likely code to be written next.
+- TABNINE: Autocompletion tool, predicts the most likely code to be written next.

-.PRETTIER: Code formatter.
+- PRETTIER: Code formatter.

-.GITHUB: Platform that facilitates code management
+- GITHUB: Platform that facilitates code management

-.NETLIFY: Platform that allows me to manage and show my application.
+- NETLIFY: Platform that allows me to manage and show my application.

 # USER AUTHENTICATION: